psyker-team/mist-v2/README.md

 ## License

 This project is licensed under the Apache-2.0 license.
-Additionally, we forbid any authorized commercial use.
+Additionally, we forbid any unauthorized commercial use.

 ## Citation